 - A high school GPA of at least 3.5 on a 4.0 scale

-- A score of at least:
+- Students MUST submit a standardized test score of at least:

 - 28 (composite) on the ACT OR

-- 1300 (not including Writing) on the NEW SAT (March 2016 or later) OR
+- 1300 (not including Writing) on the SAT OR

 - 86 on the CLT

-- Interview with faculty during a campus visit prior to January 3 OR during Honors Weekend.
+- Interview with faculty during a campus visit prior to January 27 OR during Honors Weekend.

 If you are interested in joining the Honors Program but do not meet the criteria listed above, please feel free to contact the director, Dr. Michael Blouin.

 Milligan’s highest academic honor scholarships are two full-tuition scholarships named in memory of former Milligan President Donald R. Jeanes.
 Eligible applicants must participate in an interview during Honors Weekend or on a campus visit during the fall semester.